percona/everest-doc/docs/scaling.md

 2. Click **Edit**.
 3. Navigate to the **Resources** page.
 4. Select the **Number of nodes**.
 5. Select the **Resources per node**.
 When selecting the **Resources per node**, the threshold values are automatically populated in the CPU, MEMORY, and DISK fields.
-However, you can also manually enter the values for these fields.
 6. Click **Continue** until you reach the page where **Edit database** option is seen.

 7. Click **Go to list of my databases**.